-- (1) Objectives of the community corrections program described in the community corrections program plan. - (2) Realistic goals for reduction of offenders committed to prison for each county within the judicial circuit, and a system of monitoring the number of commitments to prison.

-- (3) Procedures for identifying targeted offenders, and a plan for referral of targeted offenders to the community corrections program. - (4) Procedures for preparing and presenting community penalty plans to the court, when applicable. - (5) Procedures for obtaining services from existing public or private agencies, and a detailed budget for staff, contracted services, and all other costs. - (6) Procedures for monitoring the progress of offenders on community penalty plans and for cooperating with the probation personnel who have supervisory responsibility for the offender, when applicable. - (7) Procedures for returning offenders who do not comply with their community penalty plan to court for action by the court. - (8) Procedures for evaluating the program's effect on numbers of prison commitments and revocations of probation and parole.
+- (1) Objectives of the community corrections program described in the community corrections program plan. - (2) Realistic goals for reduction of offenders committed to prison for each county within the judicial circuit, and a system of monitoring the number of commitments to prison. - (3) Procedures for identifying targeted offenders, and a plan for referral of targeted offenders to the community corrections program. - (4) Procedures for preparing and presenting community penalty plans to the court, when applicable. - (5) Procedures for obtaining services from existing public or private agencies, and a detailed budget for staff, contracted services, and all other costs. - (6) Procedures for monitoring the progress of offenders on community penalty plans and for cooperating with the probation personnel who have supervisory responsibility for the offender, when applicable. - (7) Procedures for returning offenders who do not comply with their community penalty plan to court for action by the court. - (8) Procedures for evaluating the program's effect on numbers of prison commitments and revocations of probation and parole.

-Additional information on the administration and application procedure for Community Corrections Grant Programs is located in 500 KAR 10:020 (the administrative regulations applicable to the State Corrections Commission can be located at legislature.ky.gov/Law/kar).
+Additional information on the administration and application procedure for Community Corrections Grant Programs is located in 500 KAR 10:020.